peract/peract/README.md

 Make sure there is enough disk-space for `replay.path` and `framework.logdir`.
 Adjust `replay.max_parallel_processes` to fill the replay buffer in parallel based on your resources.
 You can also train on fewer GPUs, but training will take a long time to converge.

+To get started, you should probably train on a small number of `rlbench.tasks`.

 Use `tensorboard` to monitor training progress with logs inside `framework.logdir`.

 ### Validation